siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 224 2021 Jun 26, Saturday

+**Today's Progress**

+*3D Cubes Utility*
+1. Contd.
+Prepare/tidy up code so can adjust for centring by default and work out numbers to percents
+- See todo in code and book #

+**Link to work:**
+1. Local /

+### Day 223 2021 Jun 25, Friday

+**Today's Progress**

+*3D Cubes Utility*
+1. Contd.
+Prepare/tidy up code so can adjust for centring by default and work out numbers to percents
+- See todo in code.

+**Link to work:**
+1. Local /

 ### Day 222 2021 Jun 24, Thursday

 **Today's Progress**